aegir-project/hosting_git/README.txt

 Installation
 ------------

-Assuming Drush and Provision are already installed, simply use drush to download:
+Assuming Drush and Provision are already installed, use drush to download:

-    $ drush dl provision_git
+    $ drush dl provision_git-6.x

+NOTE: There is a bad release that is preventing easy download of provision git.
+When installing with drush, you must explicitly add the version number, until issue [#2123203](http://drupal.org/node/2123203) is fixed.
+The 7.x branch release is old, do not use it.